 The Company's objective is to reflect the appropriate trial expenses in its financial statements by recording those expenses in the period in which services are performed and efforts are expended.
 The Company accounts for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
 The Company determines accrual estimates through discussion with applicable personnel and outside service providers as to the progress or state of consummation of trials.
 During the course of a clinical trial, the Company adjusts the clinical expense recognition if actual results differ from its estimates.
 The Company makes estimates of accrued expenses as of each balance sheet date based on the facts and circumstances known at that time.
 The Company's clinical trial accruals are dependent upon accurate reporting by CROs and other third-party vendors.
-Although the Company does not expect its estimates to differ materially from amounts actually incurred, its understanding of the status and timing of services performed relative to too low for any particular period.
-For the three years in the period ended December 31, 2015, there were no material adjustments to our prior period estimates of accrued expenses for clinical trials.
+Although the Company does not expect its estimates to differ materially from amounts actually incurred, its understanding of the status and timing of services performed may vary and may result in reporting amounts that are too high or too low for any particular period.
+For the three years in the period ended December 31, 2016, there were no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.